ibm-cloud-docs/ibm-spectrum-lsf/considerations-for-HPC-cluster-compute-types.md

 {: #electronic-design-automation}

 IBM Systems and IBM Research work in this industry domain have successfully used IBM Cloud for such workloads.
 You can see in the graph below that displays a scale test for up to 30K cores.
 To showcase how our cloud zones can be used as a single data center, we built a large HPC cluster aggregating the resources across three IBM Cloud locations.
 The setup also leverages IBM Spectrum Scale as a scratch-based high performing file system along with IBM Spectrum LSF for HPC cluster configuration.
 We have used BX2-48x192 for IBM Spectrum LSF worker nodes and MX2d-16x128 for storage nodes under the IBM Spectrum Scale.

-IBM Systems and IBM Research work in this industry domain have successfully used IBM Cloud for such workloads.
-Below is the graph that displays a scale test for up to 30K cores.

 ![EDA-diagram](images/Electronic-Design-Automation.png){:caption="Figure 1.
 EDA diagram}